§ 15A-173.2. Certificate of Relief.

 (e) A Certificate of Relief issued under this Article does not result in the expunction of any criminal history record information, nor does it constitute a pardon.

 (f) A Certificate of Relief is automatically revoked pursuant to G.S.
 15A-173.4(b) if the individual is subsequently convicted of a felony or misdemeanor other than a traffic violation.
-The Administrative Office of the Courts shall provide the following declaration on the forms that record criminal judgments: "Any Certificate of Relief is automatically revoked for a subsequent conviction of a felony or misdemeanor other than a traffic violation in this State."
+The Administrative Office of the Courts shall provide the following declaration on the Petition and Order for a Certificate of Relief: "Any Certificate of Relief is automatically revoked for a subsequent conviction of a felony or misdemeanor other than a traffic violation in this State."

 (g) The denial of a petition for a Certificate of Relief shall state the reasons for the denial, and the petitioner may file a subsequent petition 12 months from the denial and shall demonstrate that the petitioner has remedied the defects in the previous petition and has complied with any conditions for reapplication set by the court pursuant to G.S.
 15A-173.4(a) in order to have the petition granted.